-Chipping and painting are one of the simplest maintenance jobs on board any merchant vessel.
+Chipping and painting are some of the simplest maintenance jobs on board any merchant vessel.
 I haven’t experienced a ship where this task was not on the menu during my decade of sailing.

 Actually, I was for most of the time, sailing on tanker vessels.
-And these types of vessels have high standards of safety due to the nature of their cargo.
+These types of vessels have high standards of safety due to the nature of their cargo.

 A small misstep, wrong use of an electronic device, or doing shortcuts could blow the vessel to kingdom come.

 Painting would not be a problem but chipping creates sparks.
-And spark is one of the things that tankermen are allergic to.
+A spark is one of the things that tanker men are allergic to.

 What is chipping and painting?